the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_present_and_the_future.md

 * Be careful about publishing your JID
 * Blocking made easy / No notifications
 * [Spam Reduction on yax.im](https://yaxim.org/blog/2017/12/22/spam-reduction-on-yax-dot-im/)

+Note: One problem that especially concerns people who have been involved in the XMPP community for a while is SPAM.
+Some users see a lot of spam.
+In XMPP it’s either you are on one of the two lists the spammers keep using or you aren’t. if you are you get a lot of spam.
+Like multiple messages a day.
+If you aren’t you don’t get any spam at all.

+Spam is mostly from russian cyber criminals advertaising credit card data, ddos services and stuff like that.
+A lot of the spam is in Russian.
+So it’s fair to assume most of us aren’t actually the target audience of that spam.
+Anyway it can be quite annoying.

+Conversations has switched to a model where it doesn’t notify you for messages from strangers which means not in contact list and not responsed to.
+So you only see the messages when you open Conversations.
+It has also made it easier to block people and simultainously report them as spam.

+It can be quite annoying for server operators though because they have to handle a lot more messages.

+From a user perspective the only recommendation is to be careful about where you publish your Jabber ID and if you do use the same obfuscation you use with your email address.
+Even though I personally don’t have any evidence that the spammers are actually crawling the internet for Jabber IDs.
+It seems that there are getting their addresses from hacked forums and something like that.

+If you want to read a server admins perspective and how you can filter spam on the server side go read the blog post from the yax.im admin.

 ---